About me

 I grew up under the hot South American sun, in Paraguay, but emigrated to the UK in 2008, which produced great changes in my life, and thus I developed Generalised Anxiety Disorder (GAD).

-Being multilingual, for 20 years my work experience had been in international sales and customer service; sectors characterised for multitasking in fast paced environments, high pressure, and the constant pursuit of targets.
+Being multilingual, for 20 years my work experience had been in international sales and customer service; sectors characterised for multitasking in fast paced environments and high pressure, which took its toll on my health.

-I needed to make big changes in my life style after dealing with persistent anxiety for years that led me to a very severe depression.
+I needed to make big changes in my life style after dealing with persistent anxiety for years that led me to a very severe depression that I could no longer ignore.

-For a long time I dealt with my health challenges like many people do, with medication only.
+For a long time I dealt with my health challenges like many people do, with medication only, but the anxiety kept reoccurring.

-Things didn´t change for me until I went to therapy and decided to understand my issues, and implemented other techniques that would help me to recover with solid foundations, and I recovered control over my life.
+I also implemented other techniques that would help me to recover with solid foundations, and I recovered control over my overall health.

-The experience, however, gave me a good insight as a patient into common mental health issues, the changes we experience in our sense of self, perceptions of the world, and the challenges people face in the process of looking for healing.
+The experience, however, gave me a good insight as a patient into the difficulties to navigate the mental health system, the sense of helplessness, the changes in our perception of the world and sense of self, the side effect of medication which should not be minimised, and the other many challenges people face in the process of looking for recovery.

-I did a lot of research to understand why it was taking so long for me to recover, and I published four books in the process, and in my late 30s made the difficult decision to pivot my career towards Counselling.
+I did a lot of research to understand why it was taking so long for me to recover, and I published four books in the process.

-Since I have been a Chaplain in the past, I can also provide Faith Counselling for those who choose to include spirituality or their faiths and beliefs into their therapy, regardless of their backgrounds and conditions.
+Since I have been a Chaplain in the past, I can also provide Faith Counselling for those who choose to include spirituality or their faiths and beliefs into their therapy.

 Nowadays I am a Counsellor, but since I have a lived experience with mental health issues myself, I have a unique dual perspective.